 Today’s the day I clean out the garage!

-I really should finish that graphic novel I started last Spring!
+I really should finish that novel I started last Spring!

 Maybe it’s time I finally start digging into the socioeconomic climate leading up to the Spanish-American War.